FireguiQueen/harvard-cs50/README.md

 # 💡 Computer Science 50
 CS50 (Computer Science 50) is a comprehensive introduction to computer science, taught by Harvard University.

-### About this repo
+### About this reporitory
-This repository contains my personal notes, based on my understanding of the course.
-Here, you'll find insights, explanations, and summaries written by me.
+This repository may contains my personal notes, based on my understanding of the course.

 ---